Buying a non-standard home 2023

 A non-standard construction house is built from materials that do not conform to the ‘standard’ definition.
 Standard houses have brick or stone walls with a roof made of slate or tile.
 A non-standard construction is therefore anything that falls outside of this.

-Non-standard homes could include thatched cottages, timber framed houses, log-style cabins or prefabricated concrete houses.
+Non-standard homes include timber framed houses, log-style cabins and prefabricated concrete houses.
 There are currently around one and a half million concrete prefabricated homes in the UK, most of which were erected during the post war period as a stop-gap measure to provide affordable housing to those who lost homes to the Blitz.

 The problems with concrete homes become more apparent over time, therefore, you will need to source specialist modern materials home insurance when you own such a house.